Electromagnetism as Space-Time Pseudo-Curvature: Theoretical Framework

 \subsubsection{Consistency with Classical Results}

 Our framework predicts the angular velocity of frame dragging $\Omega$ and, through this, provides a geometric interpretation of the magnetic field $B$.
-While the frame-dragging angular velocity agrees with classical results qualitatively, the factor difference in $\Omega$ versus $\Omega_L$ indicates a unique scaling in our approach.
-This suggests potential areas for experimental testing or further refinement of the framework.
+Although the frame-dragging angular velocity qualitatively agrees with classical results, the factor difference in $\Omega$ versus $\Omega_L$ indicates a unique scaling in our approach.
+This suggests potential areas for experimental testing and further refinement of the framework.

 Furthermore, it is worth noting that the derived frame-dragging term could extend to more general charge distributions or systems involving non-uniform rotation.
-Such explorations might reveal additional deviations or confirm deeper connections to classical electromagnetism.
+Such explorations might reveal additional deviations or confirm deeper connections with classical electromagnetism.